 All accredited professionals must gain 1000 hours of practice in the field over the previous 5 year period ensuring no more than 3 years without practice

 This equates to 4 hours per week over 5 years OR 27 weeks full time over 5 years.

-Practice is defined as ‘any role, whether remunerated or not, in which the individual uses their skills and knowledge as a practitioner in their profession.
-Practice includes the direct provision of services to clients, and the use of professional knowledge and/or skill in a direct clinical or non-clinical way.
-This includes non-direct relationships with clients, such as working in management, administration, education, research, advisory, regulatory or policy development roles; and any other roles that impact on safe, effective delivery of exercise and sports science services.’
+Practice is defined as ‘any role, whether paid or not, in which the individual uses their skills and knowledge as a practitioner in their profession.
+Practice includes the direct provision of services to clients and other activities using professional knowledge and skills in a direct clinical or non-clinical way.
+It also includes non-direct relationships with clients, such as working in management, administration, education, research, advisory, regulatory or policy development roles; and any other roles that impact on safe and effective delivery of exercise and sports science services.’

 Please note, continuing professional development is not considered practice.

 If you are unable to meet the recency requirements you may be required to undertake a return to practice program.

 Effective 1 January 2022 Recency of Practice Policy